VanZandtr/CSE280Project/progressReports/ProgressReports2_5.md

 ## Emem Uko - Frontend

 ### Accomplished This Week
-- Tested Heroku paths for getting information from backend
-- Worked on some issues with openlayers for the frontend map
+-  Work on frontend design and intergrating maps on the frontend

 ### Incomplete Tasks
--  N/A
+-  Make sure Heroku paths work for all the maps we have

 ### Goals For Next Week
+- Continue working on integrating maps on frontend using openlayers
-- Make sure Heroku paths work for all the maps we have
+- Make sure Heroku paths work frontend displays as it should
-- Work on frontend design and intergrating maps on the frontend